tensorforce/tensorforce/UPDATE_NOTES.md

 3rd August 2017

 - Added `ls_accept_ratio=0.01` and adapted names of other TRPO config parameters related to line search
+- Various bugs in Categorical DQN and Q-model target network scope fixed by @Islandman93
+- Refactored distributions, categorical now using Gumbel-softmax

 29th July 2017